Two Degree Difference: Composting

-Board member with the Composting Association of Vermont Elly Ventura believes composting is something we have direct impact with.

-“I can make that process happen in my own backyard and turn those materials right back into a really good soil amendment,” Ventura said.
+Elly Ventura, a member of the Composting Association of Vermont, believes composting can reduce those emissions.
+“I can make that process happen in my own backyard, and turn those materials right back into a really good soil amendment,” Ventura said.

 “Making sure we are eating leftovers, storing food properly in our kitchens and in our refrigerators, sharing food with neighbors,” Ventura said.